George M. Darrow: Life and career

 Darrow was born in Springfield, Vermont on February 2, 1889.
 He graduated from nearby Chester High School in 1906, and in 1910 from Middlebury College.
 He went on to Cornell University, obtaining an MA in horticulture in 1911.
 During 1912-1917 Darrow partnered with future U.S. Senator George Aiken in "Darrow and Aiken," a fruit growing enterprise in Putney, Vermont.
 By 1917, however, he was committed to full-time work with the U.S. Department of Agriculture.
-In 1927 he obtained a Ph.D in Plant Physiology from Johns Hopkins University.
+In 1927 he obtained a Ph.D. in plant physiology from Johns Hopkins University.
 A prolific author, Darrow wrote over 230 research or review articles, bulletins, and book chapters; a majority were USDA publications and reports.
 The bulk of his career was spent in Maryland (Glenn Dale and later Beltsville).
-However, in the late 1920s-early 1930s he initiated small fruit breeding programs in Oregon for the USDA.
+However, in the late 1920s and early 1930s he initiated small fruit breeding programs in Oregon for the USDA.
 Darrow was constantly looking for ways to improve strawberries, and was responsible for the development of twenty-eight strawberry cultivars, twelve of which remain significant.
 Another accomplishment that made a profound impression on small fruit scientists was Darrow's establishment of a foundation of genetic material that would figure prominently in breeding new strawberry varieties.
 He realized that improvement in small fruits had to occur by developing new varieties.
 In order to do this, he thought that scientists should possess an extensive knowledge of the make-up of a strawberry plant.
 Darrow is predominantly known for strawberry breeding and research, but he worked with all small fruits, including blackberries, raspberries, and blueberries.
 His personal hobby and passion was breeding daylilies.